Registration and light lunch

 Afternoon tea

-The Trump administration’s America First trade policies redefined the global investment landscape in the first half of the year.
-But investors still face significant uncertainty with portfolios set to be tested in an environment of volatility.
-This session will examine the long-term implications for growth, inflation and market liquidity, and how investors can build more resilient portfolios that preserve flexibility and the ability to capitalise on opportunities across both public and private markets.
+Evolving regulatory, technological and market dynamics have reshaped the investment landscape in the first half of the year.
+Uncertainty remains elevated, with portfolios likely to be tested amid ongoing volatility.
+This session will explore the long-term implications for growth, inflation and market liquidity, and how investors can build resilient, flexible portfolios positioned to capture opportunities across public and private markets.

 For decades, the US has been the undisputed epicentre of global investing, delivering scale, liquidity, and innovation.
 But cracks are showing.
 Geopolitical frictions, shifting policy landscapes, and late-cycle macro risks are prompting asset owners to question such a concentrated exposure to a single market.
 Meanwhile, Europe is positioning for a renaissance, with potential reforms set to deepen capital markets.
 This panel will delve into the way asset owners are positioning their portfolios against this backdrop while managing the risks of moving away from the US.